HamzaBoukraa/learning-object-service/SCHEMA_GUIDE.md

 The third, optional argument names a registry field of the referred-to document.
 Insert, update, and edit database driver functions ensure this registry contains the referring document's id.
 Usually, the registry would itself be a foreign field with the 'child' boolean true.

+NOTE: if the third argument is provided, the field must also be @fixed.

 ## Interface Consistency
 The 'Record', 'Insert', 'Update', and 'Edit' interfaces defined after each Schema class are used for compile-time validation for each database driver function.
 Maintaining them is an extra step, but a simple one.